usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 Breaking this down line-by-line you will notice the following:

-- Line 2: The [`metadata`](/documentation/schema/catalog/json-schema/#oscal-catalog-json_metadata) property, who's value is an objec which contains properties representing the document's metadata.
+- Line 2: The [`metadata`](/documentation/schema/catalog/json-schema/#oscal-catalog-json_metadata) property, who's value is an object which contains properties representing the document's metadata.
 - Line 3: The document's title (i.e., `Sample Security Catalog`) is provided using `title` property.
 The document's title is a mandatory field for an OSCAL catalog.
 - Line 4: The date when the document was published (i.e., `2020-02-02T11:01:04.736-04:00`) is provided using the `published` property.
 This date is provided using the [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6) format with a required timezone.
 The published date is not a mandatory field for an OSCAL Catalog.
 - Line 5: The date when the document was last modified (i.e., `2020-12-18T16:23:23.811-05:00`) is provided using the `last-modified` property.
 This date is provided using the [RFC 3339](https://tools.ietf.org/html/rfc3339#section-5.6) format with a required timezone.
 The last modified date is a mandatory field for an OSCAL Catalog.